JDLeongomez/ScholarlyOutput/README.md

 This app uses the fantastic [<code>scholar</code>](https://cran.r-project.org/web/packages/scholar/vignettes/scholar.html) R package to extract the info from your Google Scholar profile, and then several packages (mostly [<code>tidyverse</code>](https://www.tidyverse.org/) packages including [<code>ggplot2</code>](https://ggplot2.tidyverse.org/)) to wrangle and plot these data.

-## How to run it
+## How to run it locally

-Sadly, the [<code>scholar</code>](https://cran.r-project.org/web/packages/scholar/vignettes/scholar.html) package cannot be run from a server like shinyapps.io, so this app must be run locally in your computer with R installed.
+While this app is available from my (rather slow) personal [Shiny server](https://shiny.jdl-svr.lat/ScolarlyOutput/), if that is too slow or my server is not working, you can always run it locally in your computer with R installed.

-However, running it is very easy: you can simply run the code below in R:
+This is very easy: you can simply run the code below in R:

 ```R
 library(shiny)